Butterfly Weed

 As a testament to how easy native plants are to grow, I gave my four-year-old nephew a packet of Butterfly Weed seeds in April (I live in the Philadelphia area.)
 I showed him how to poke his finger into the dirt alongside our driveway and drop a seed in.
 Then I stood back and let him go to town.
 I figured it was a worthy $3 experiment.

-If a four-year-old can happily plant Butterfly Weed from seed, you can too.
+If a four-year-old can easily plant Butterfly Weed from seed, you can too.

 What are good pairings for Butterfly Weed?